knxd/knxd/README.md

   * knxd can restart links when they fail, or start to come up.

+  * Interfaces are now either used normally, or in bus monitor mode.
+    This is set in the configuration file / on the command line.
+    There is no longer a way to switch between these modes;
+    "knxtool busmonitor" will no longer change the state of any interface.

   * Queuing and flow control.

-    Previously, drivers which needed it implemented their own queue for outgoing packets, resulting in duplicate code and hidden error.
+    Previously, all drivers implemented their own queueing for outgoing packets, resulting in duplicate code and hidden errors.

-    Now, the central send queue will pace packets for the slowest device;
+    In v0.14, the main queueing system will pace packets for the slowest device.
-    if you don't want that, use the "queue" filter.
+    If you don't want that, use the "queue" filter on the slow device(s).

+    Output queues in drivers have been removed.

 ## Building